 The Replica World War One Trench

-Andy is completing his replica WW1 trench, now based near Lewes in Sussex.
-It has already been used for filming purposes and is open to selected school groups prior to its official opening which, it is hoped, will be later this year.
+Andy is working on his replica WW1 trench, now based near Lewes in Sussex.
+It has already been used for filming purposes and is open to selected school groups prior to its official opening which has, unfortunately, been delayed.
 See The Trench Experience page for more details.